o3de/o3de.org/content/docs/user-guide/networking/multiplayer/autocomponents.md

 ### Network properties

-Network properties state information about the component that gets replicated between hosts.
+Network properties state information about the component that gets replicated between network endpoints.
 They have two important fields: `ReplicateFrom` and `ReplicateTo`.
 Together, these fields define which role can replicate to another specific role.
 You can only replicate property values *from* Authority and Autonomous roles.